Bronislava Nijinska: La Nuit sur le Mont chauve [Night on Bald Mountain] (1924)

 The ballet premiered in April, 1924, in Monte Carlo, with principal dancers Lydia Sokolova and Michel Fedorov.
-Nijinska's choreography was set to the music of Modest Mussorgsky.
-Some designs for ballet then experimented "with costumes that 'reconstructed' the body, transforming its natural shape."
-For Night on Bald Mountain, Nijinska's sketches "show elongated, arc-like forms."
-The costumes designed by Alexandra Exter "played with shape" and "played with gender".
+Nijinska's choreography was set to the 19th-century music of Modest Mussorgsky, who was inspired by an old folk legend.
+The 'bald mountain' here is located near Kiev.
+The ballet experimented "with costumes that 'reconstructed' the body, transforming its natural shape."
+Nijinska's sketches "show elongated, arc-like forms."
+Alexandra Exter designed costumes that "played with shape" and "played with gender".

 Nijinska emphasized the ensemble rather than the individual dancer.
+Sokolova, who danced the role of the Witch, found the ballet a 'remarkable creation', in which "a writhing, whirling mass of bodies... conjured up the most convincing Witches Sabbath I have ever seen".
+Ninette De Valois called it a ballet of "outstanding merit".
+In 1937 she wrote, "Time has not obliterated from [my memory] its choreographic brilliance."

-Here it was "her inventive use of the corps de ballet as the central figure" rather than a soloist as was the norm.
+Here Nijinska's choreography employed "her inventive use of the corps de ballet as the central figure" rather than a soloist as was the norm.
 The total effect allowed the "movement of the dancers to blend ... they became a sculpted entity capable of expressing the whole ballet action."
 Exter also "depersonalized the dancers, clothing them in identical gray costumes."
 Yet it was "the architectural poses of Nijinska's choreography that gave the costumes their distinctive shape".

+Also in Spring of 1924 Soviet choreographer Fedor Lopukhov staged a Night on Bald Mountain ballet to Mussorgsky's music, performed in Petrograd at the former Mariinsky.
+Among other things, Lupukov was a pioneer in bringing Slavic folklore to dance theater.
+Here his ballet was self-described as a "buffoonish, devilish spectacle".
+Choreographically it differed fundamentally from Nijinska's.
+His ballet's individual parts were played by "first-class character dancers", in which "Chernobog couples with Ezhi-Baba".

-For his 1867 'symphonic poem' La Nuit sur le Mont chauve Mussorgsky was inspired by the witches sabbath as told by Nikolai Gogol in his St. John's Eve story.
-The composer, however, repeatedly revised and eventually incorporated the music into Act III of his unfinished opera, Sorochintsy yarmarka [The Fair at Sorochintsy].
-He labored on it for years prior to his death in 1881.
-Mussorgsky himself wrote the opera's libretto, based on a Gogol story of the same name.
-Its ballet scenes thus expressed the 'night on bald mountain'.
+In his 1867 symphonic poem La Nuit sur le Mont chauve, Mussorgsky drew on Nikolai Gogol for literary inspiration, on the witches sabbath scene in his 1830 short story St. John's Eve.
+The composer repeatedly revised the music, later incorporating it into Act III of his unfinished opera Sorochintsy yarmarka (The Fair at Sorochintsy).
+Mussorgsky himself wrote the opera's libretto, and kept at work on it until his death in 1881.
 The music was re-orchestrated by Rimsky-Korsakov.